 That said, it does integrate with Google Drive, Dropbox, and OneDrive.

-Like many other tools on the list, it does feature eSignature, which you may also find a highly attractive feature.
+Like many other tools on the list, it has electronic signature features, which you may also find a highly attractive feature.

 All in all, Docsend is a unique platform you should definitely take a look at and even use in combination with other software from the list (pssst, try Propoze!)

-Cost: The pricing plans start at $10/mo for individuals and $45/mo for large teams.
+The pricing plans start at $10/month for individuals and $45/month for large teams.
 Below you can see all Docsend's pricing plans.

 Prospero is a powerful and user-friendly proposal tool created primarily for freelancers and small companies.
 It offers a variety of features that can be used to quickly and easily make beautiful proposals.

 It offers a wide range of functionalities, such as:

 - Approval workflow